 - Church staff should work from home as much as possible.
 Every person who must be in the office should wear a mask at all times and engage in frequent hand-washing; staff should stagger schedules as much as possible so that multiple people are not in the office at the same time for long periods.
 If multiple people are coming into the office at various times, disinfect all common surfaces, including computers and phones, each time someone leaves.

-- You might think about allowing building users/renters back into the building if they are able to observe gathering limits and social distancing protocols (including wearing masks) and you are able to thoroughly disinfect common spaces each time a group leaves the building.
+- You might think about allowing building users/renters to use the building if they are able to observe gathering limits and social distancing protocols (including wearing masks) and you are able to thoroughly disinfect common spaces each time a group leaves the building.
 But first, consider church liability and guidelines recommended by your insurer.